 Day 32 Zanzibar Excursion

-Boarding the ferry to Zanzibar this morning we make the ocean crossing to the island of Zanzibar.
-On arrival we will join a Spice Tour before reaching Nungwi on the northern point of the island where we will stay for the next 2 nights.
-Nungwi offers a perfect stop to enjoy the beaches and activities on offer.
+We rise early and travel the short distance to Dar es Salaam where after a brief stop in the city to collect guests joining us, we board the ferry to Zanzibar and make the ocean journey to the island of Zanzibar.
+On arrival we will partake in a Spice Tour before reaching Nungwi on the northern point of the island.
+Our home for the next two nights, Nungwi offers a perfect stop to enjoy the beaches and activities on offer.

 Day 33 Zanzibar Excursion